jawadhussein462/tdc2023_black_box/README.md

 ## How to Run

-To execute the `tdc2023_black_box` method, ensure you have an NVIDIA A-100 GPU for optimal performance.
+To execute the `tdc2023_black_box` method, ensure you have an A-100 GPU for optimal performance.
 First, clone the repository and install all necessary dependencies.

 Run the script with `python main.py` in your console.
 This process is designed to run for 4 days on the A-100 GPU, so monitor it accordingly.